The Development of Dzogchen Teaching and Vajra Dance in the Baltic States

 At the end of the retreat I learned that dances on a Mandala exist.
 Here, the Mandala was drawn with colored chalk on the dance floor outside.
 The place was round in shape with a tree growing right in the center.
 There I saw for the very first time Rinpoche dancing with those who came with him: Fabio Andrico, Jim Valby, Martha Heinen and Naomi Zeitz.

 A course on the Dance of the Song of the Vajra was organized, welcoming Adriana Dal Borgo to Vilnius in cold December 1994.
 It was the first opportunity for me and I was there.
 Back in Riga, we had enough room to draw a half of the Mandala, and in a hurry not to forget, we practiced the steps we had just learned.

 After that there were all kind of things happening.
 For a while, almost all our Community was dancing, but after some time I was all alone.
-Then I was lucky and had some support from the dancers from Lithuania.
-Algis, a Vajra Dance instructor, was at the helm.
+Then I was lucky and had some support from a Vajra Dance instructor from Lithuania at the helm.
 They would come to dance with me on weekends.
 After sometime Liga Z. came, and she fell in love with the Vajra Dance.
 Now there were two of us.